-A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?
+A lot of people often ask questions like, Is growing cabbage in a container possible if you don’t have a backyard garden?

-Well, the answer is Yes, it is quite possible to grow Cabbage in a container.
+Well, the answer is yes.
+It is quite possible to grow cabbage in a container.

-Not everyone will have a backyard garden, however, gardening in containers is a trend in many households.
+Not everyone will have a backyard garden; however, gardening in containers is a trend in many households.

 Even people with backyard gardens still use containers for certain plants that need special care.

-However, when it comes down to Cabbages growing in containers, the size of the Cabbage may be a bit smaller than when it’s planted in the ground.
+However, when it comes down to cabbages growing in containers, the size of the cabbage may be a bit smaller than when it’s planted in the ground.

 The Ideal Container Size to Grow Cabbage in

-The ideal size of a container to grow a Cabbage in is a 17 by 17 container which is a standard 17-inch height and a 17-inch wide container.
+The ideal size of a container to grow a cabbage in is a 17 by 17 container, which is a standard 17-inch height and a 17-inch wide container.

-However, it is not limited to this size any container wider than 17 inches with good height or a 7-gallon bucket will do well for one Cabbage plant as well.
+However, it is not limited to this size; any container wider than 17 inches with good height or a 7-gallon bucket will do well for one cabbage plant as well.

 Related Read: Alternate Versions of Fruits

-How To Sow Cabbage Seeds for Containers?
+How to Sow Cabbage Seeds for Containers?

-If you are living in areas where the weather is mostly warm, it’s best to start growing cabbage in early Spring or early fall.
+If you are living in areas where the weather is mostly warm, it’s best to start growing cabbage in early spring or early fall.

 Cabbage is mostly a cool-season plant and does very well in cold temperatures.

-Once the Cabbage seed has germinated and reaches at least (4 inches) in height, it can be planted in containers or raised beds.
+Once the cabbage seed has germinated and reaches at least 4 inches in height, it can be planted in containers or raised beds.

-So, by doing that, it will give your Cabbages a great head start while you monitor and watch them grow healthy and strong.
+So, by doing that, it will give your cabbages a great head start while you monitor and watch them grow healthy and strong.

 Types Of Potting Mix For Container Cabbage

 There are many different combinations of potting mix you can use for growing cabbage in a container.
-If you are using pure compost it may not be enough to support the Cabbage plant.
+If you are using pure compost it may not be enough to support the cabbage plant.

-For example: In Total of 100%
+For example: In total, 100%

 - Regular Compost = 30%